A short post on what to expect in a typical ballet class.

 Note: Exercises for different technique aspects of ballet are usually taught in a short-to-medium length sequence (longer for higher level classes), and then practised as a mini-combination to music, repeated first on the right (ie left hand on the barre) and then the left side (ie right hand on the barre)

 - No matter the level of the class, the order of the exercises (see below) remains the same.

-- Pre-Warmup (warm up by yourself before class officially starts)
+- Pre-Warmup (time permitting: a warm up by yourself before class officially starts)

 - Barre Work (technique combinations, see below)

-- Centre Work (combinations without the barre, see below – executed in smaller groups in the centre of the dance space)
+- Centre Work (combinations without use of the barre, see below – executed in smaller groups in the centre of the dance space)

 - Reverence (a mini combination with port-de-bras, poses and a curtsy to end the class)